Resources

 • Genre Conventions

 In addition to the scoring criteria for the script, ScreenCraft may conduct interviews and send questionnaires to learn more about the entrant, their voice, perspective, and goals to help identify the winning projects.
-Top scripts are read by the industry jury who votes for their favorite scripts at their sole discretion.
+Selected Finalist scripts are read by the industry jury who votes for their favorite scripts at their sole discretion.

 1. Only writers who submit to the competition and include this add-on at the time of entry or who make it to the Top 10 of the competition, are eligible to be considered for this prize opportunity.

-2. The winner of this prize will be selected solely by the specified industry professional(s).
+2. The winner of this prize will be selected at the discretion of the specified industry professional(s).
 The selected winner of this prize will engage with the specified industry professional(s) in an educational development capacity.

-3. The approach and manner in which the industry professional(s) and winner interact is at their discretion.
+4. The approach and manner in which the industry professional(s) and winner interact is at their discretion.
 ScreenCraft will have no involvement in the process beyond facilitating an introduction.

 Criteria for Winners and Finalists: